The Best UV Flashlights tested: Black Light Flashlights

-Generally speaking, measuring the output on UV LEDs can be very difficult.
-Lux meters don’t do a proper job because they can’t 'measure' UV light correctly.
-UV lights are in the wavelength between 310-400nm.
-The lower the number the less visible.
-So the output is hard to measure.
+Generally speaking, measuring the output of UV LEDs can be very difficult.
+Lux meters don’t do a proper job because they can’t measure UV light correctly.
+UV lights are in the wavelength between 310-400nm, which normal lux meters can’t measure.
+The lower the wavelength the less visible light.

-Here is a nice piece of content written by Djozz, that shows a technique on how to measure the output of UV flashlights.
-He compares some the ‘better’ UV LEDs used in flashlights.
-He tested 4 LEDs, namely a Nichia 276 A U365, LiteOn 3535 365nm, Luminus SST-10 365nm and a Nichia 233B 365nm LED.
+Here is a nice piece of content written by Djozz, that shows a technique how to measure the output of UV flashlights.
+He compares some of the ‘better’ UV LEDs used in flashlights.
+Namely a Nichia 276 A U365, LiteOn 3535 365nm, Luminus SST-10 365nm, and a Nichia 233B 365nm LED.

 What are currently the best UV LEDs for flashlights?

 There are a few UV LEDs that are high quality and work very well for their purpose.
-The Nichia's and LG's are high quality and affordable.
-Nichia NCSU276A U365, 5MM LEDs are not really recommended unless using for fun.
+The Nichia LEDs and LG LEDs are high quality and still affordable.
+Note that the Nichia NCSU276A U365, 5MM LEDs are not recommended.
 Since UV LED emitters are very sensitive to heat, you better buy a thoroughly tested flashlight from a trustworthy seller, and not from eBay.
-Unless, of course, you know the seller and flashlight.
+Unless, of course, you know the seller and the flashlight.

 Are UV flashlights dangerous?

-Just like with any other flashlight, don’t point it to your, or someone else’s eyes.
-KISS
+Just like with any other kind of flashlight, don’t point it to your, or someone else’s eyes.
+Keep it simple!